 - Travellers coming to the Netherlands from a high-risk country are required to show a negative test result.
-A mandatory quarantine upon arrival to the Netherlands has applied since May 15.
+A quarantine may be mandatory depending on which country you are coming from.

 The Netherlands uses an access testing system called CoronaCheck.
 You can use the CoronaCheck app for public locations with large amounts of people and sports events.
 The app generates a QR code if you are fully vaccinated or have taken an official access test no less than 24 hours before.

 Work from home